 As noted in this New York Times article, “The Impact of Early Sexual Initiation On Boys”, teen boys tend to experiment with sex at earlier ages than girls.
 Porn feeds that experimental curiosity.

-This hinders both their ability to experience true intimacy later on, as well as potentially encouraging them to become sexual perpetrators.
+Early exposure to porn hinders a child’s ability to experience true intimacy later on.
+It also potentially encourages them to become sexual perpetrators.
 They’re too immature to understand the meaning of consent.
 Nor are they ready for a committed relationship.
 That’s why parents in the UK are being urged to talk to their children about porn by age nine.

 Preventing early exposure to porn reduces the risk of early sexual experimentation and sexual abuse.

 Courtney Schmitz, LCSW, generously shared her time with us.
 As a licensed social worker, she notes that sexual curiosity at an early age is completely normal.
 Porn badly skews that curiosity.
 She shares why we need to be regularly and openly talking to our young children about sex in a healthy, age-appropriate ways: